Safyian/smart_care_dentists/README.md

 # smart_care_dentists

-A new Flutter project.
+UI/UX design made with Flutter.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is UI/UX design of Dentist Checkup App.

 A few resources to get you started if this is your first Flutter project: